wallarm/product-documentation/docs/latest/user-guides/settings/general.md

 ## Filtration mode

 Every Wallarm node can identify and block attacks at the HTTP request level.
-This [mode of operation][link-config-parameters] is defined by the local or global settings.
+This [filtration mode][link-config-parameters] is defined by the local or global settings.

 * **Local settings (default)**: this mode exploits settings from a filter node configuration file.
 * **Safe blocking**: all malicious requests originated from [graylisted IPs](../ip-lists/graylist.md) are blocked.
 * **Monitoring**: all requests are processed, but none of them are blocked even if an attack is detected.
 * **Blocking**: all requests where an attack was detected are blocked.

-To learn more about available configuration options, proceed to the [link][link-config-parameters].

 ![!General tab overview][img-general-settings]